 One week prior to final turn in of their Thesis projects, students will be required to upload their written work for review by an editor.

 Projects submitted for editing that do not meet standards will be returned for re-writing, and Honors will also notify you - the advisor - that the Thesis has been flagged for writing quality.

 Clearly, it is preferable to have the careful editing take place before the work is submitted to Honors.
 We seek your help in this, and offer you our help also.
 The Honors Program Writing Consultant is always willing to work with students on writing problems, and will review drafts carefully and thoughtfully.
 If your student needs additional assistance beyond what you can provide, refer students to the writing consultant at any time — as early as the fall semester if that seems useful.

 Any full-time member of the Syracuse University faculty can be a Thesis Project advisor.
 The advisor must be a full faculty member in the student’s major.
-Occasionally, under special circumstances, part-time or adjunct faculty members serve as Thesis Project advisors with the prior approval of the Chair of the Student’s Program of Study and of the Director of the Honors Program.
+Adjuncts / part-time instructors are not eligible to be advisors for students' projects, however they may serve as the Honors reader.
 Occasionally, faculty members at SUNY Upstate Medical University serve as advisors.

 The Advisor and student together select the Honors Reader, who is usually in the student’s major or a thematically related field.
 The Honors Reader, although not as deeply involved as the Advisor, plays three important roles: